harryjfowen/PointsToWood/README.md

 3. Run PointsToWood.

 ```
-python3 predict.py --point-cloud /x/x/cloud.ply --model eu.pth --batch_size 16 --is-wood 0.55 --grid_size 2.0 4.0 --min_pts 512 --max_pts 16384;
+python3 predict.py --point-cloud ~/PointsToWood/pointstowood/data/eu_eval/uk01_lw_pl_3.ply --model fbeta-eu.pth --batch-size 4 --any-wood 0.50 --grid-size 2.0 3.0 --resolution 0.02 --min-pts 512 --max-pts 16384
 ```
+ <sub> 3.1 Use `--any-wood` parameter to apply a more aggressive wood labeling strategy.
+With this option, a point is classified as wood if ANY neighboring point within its local neighborhood exceeds the wood probability threshold.
+This approach increases wood detection sensitivity, capturing more potential wood structures that might otherwise be missed but may increase false positives.

+```
+python3 predict.py --point-cloud ~/PointsToWood/pointstowood/data/eu_eval/uk01_lw_pl_3.ply --model fbeta-eu.pth --batch-size 4 --is-wood 0.5 --grid-size 2.0 3.0 --resolution 0.02 --min-pts 512 --max-pts 16384 --max-probabilities
+```
- <sub> 3.1 Use `--is-wood` parameter to apply a more conservative wood labeling strategy.
+ <sub> 3.2 Use `--is-wood` parameter to apply a more conservative wood labeling strategy.
 With this option, a point is classified as wood if ALL neighboring points within its local neighborhood exceed the wood probability threshold.
 This approach increases wood detection specificity, reducing false positives but may miss potential wood structures that might otherwise be detected.

-```
-python3 predict.py --point-cloud /x/x/cloud.ply --model eu.pth --batch_size 16 --any-wood 0.55 grid_size 2.0 4.0 --min_pts 512 --max_pts 16384;
-```
- <sub> 3.2 Use `--any-wood` parameter to apply a more aggressive wood labeling strategy.
-With this option, a point is classified as wood if ANY neighboring point within its local neighborhood exceeds the wood probability threshold.
-This approach increases wood detection sensitivity, capturing more potential wood structures that might otherwise be missed but may increase false positives.

-*NOTE Make sure the point cloud contains columns x y z as a minimum and x y z reflectance if available to you.
+The `--max-probabilities` flag selects the most confident prediction in each neighborhood.

+## Data Requirements

+### Input Format
+- **Point Cloud Format**: TLS (Terrestrial Laser Scanner) data
+- **Required Columns**: `x y z` (coordinates)
+- **Optional Columns**: `reflectance` or `intensity` (recommended for best performance)
+- **Point Spacing**: Sub 2 cm optimal, but can function beyond that (not ideal for larger spacing)
+- **Processing**: Handles downsampling from raw TLS output automatically

+### Output Format
+The model will append two new columns to your point cloud:
+- **`pred`**: Binary classification (0 = leaf, 1 = wood)
+- **`pwood`**: Probability of wood classification (0.0 to 1.0)

+## Model Information

+### Available Models
+- **`fbeta-eu.pth`**: F1-optimized model with slight preference for precision (β = 0.9)
+  - Best for applications where precision is slightly more important than recall
+  - Trained on European forest data
+  - Recommended for most use cases

 ### Model Selection
+The `fbeta-eu.pth` model uses F-beta score optimization with β = 0.9, giving slightly higher weight to precision over recall.
+This is ideal for applications where false positive wood detections are more costly than missing some wood structures.

 Within the model folder, we have biome specific as well as more general ecosystem agnostic models.